amandabledsoe/Deliverable2/README.md

 # Deliverable2 - Buffet

-This is Deliverable 2 for the Grand Circus Full Stack C# .NET After-Hours Bootcamp, beginning April 11, 2022.
+This is my solution for Deliverable 2 for the Grand Circus Full Stack C# .NET After-Hours Bootcamp, beginning April 11, 2022.